telminov/ca/README.md

 ## Cases where this center will be useful:
 * Creating your own certification authority from scratch
 * Managing an existing certificate files
-* This centener also provides a REST API
+* This center also provides a REST API

 ### How to install the service:
 ```